Chart your course to visit one of the world’s most spectacular coastlines.

 Interested in taking part in a sail training adventure during Rendez-Vous 2017 Tall Ships Regatta?
 Visit Sail on Board for more information and opportunities.

-Nova Scotians from Sydney to Shelburne will have a chance to enjoy the majesty of tall ships in a port near their home next summer.
-(See the schedule at the end)
+Nova Scotians from Sydney to Shelburne will have a chance to enjoy the majesty of tall ships in a port near their home this summer as part of Rendez-Vous 2017 Tall Ships Regatta.

 “Outport programs promote local food and wine, local performers and artisans and local businesses to the thousands of visitors who will visit Nova Scotia.”